 Your route now takes you over the Drumochter Pass (1500ft above sea level).
 Your first stop is at House of Bruar, nestling at the side of the famous Bruar Falls, for a variety of shopping opportunities in Scotland's most prestigious country store.
 There is also an extensive range of Scottish foods for the gourmet and a fabulous 'country kitchen' restaurant.

 Travel through beautiful Blair Atholl to Queens View, generally believed to be named after Queen Victoria who took tea here in 1866, the viewpoint actually commemorates Queen Isabella, wife of Robert the Bruce who ruled Scotland between 1306 and 1329.
 The stunning view across Loch Tummel to the Munro, Schiehallion is one of the most famous in Scotland.
 Rosslyn Chapel where the Da Vinci code was filmed.
 It took 40 years to build.
-The stone carvings are stunning masterpieces of the stonemason’s craft and make the church unique and practically every surface of the Chapel is covered.
+The stone carvings are stunning masterpieces of the stonemason’s craft and make the church unique.
+Practically every surface of the Chapel is covered in handcrafted stone.
 People travel from all over the world to see the intricate carvings, and there are many different interpretations of their meanings.
 Myths, legends and Hollywood fiction writing have given Rosslyn a unique sense of mystery and wonder.

 Your overnight accommodation at Dalhousie Castle a magnificent 13th century fortress set within acres of wooded parkland on the picturesque banks of the River Esk.
 The castle was the seat of the Earls of Dalhousie, the chieftains of Clan Ramsay.
 Overnight Dalhousie Castle, Bonnyrigg.